-Super fruits, or also spelled "superfruits", are not standard hybridized fruits, but are varieties that offer a complex array of nutrients that you can’t get from a banana or an apple.
-These fruits may contain any number of unique components such as high amounts of antioxidants, polysaccharides, species specific phytonutrients and may also offer distinct properties as adaptogens.
+Super fruits, different than standard hybridized fruits, are variations that offer a broad array of nutrients that you can’t typically get from an apple or banana.
+These varieties may contain any number of unique components such as high quantities of antioxidants, polysaccharides and species-specific phytonutrients.
+Some additionally also offer distinct properties as adaptogens.

 Many of these types are found in exotic or remote locations and often not available as a fresh fruit, but as a dried version or powdered concentrate.
 Some, however, like schizandra, goji, jujube and golden berry, can be homegrown in many different temperate climate zones around the world and we are huge advocates of growing your own whenever possible.

-The term "superfruit" can be highly marketed and misused as an advertising gimmick, so it is important to be aware of low quality products, like energy drinks and bars, simply using the word "superfruit" to manipulate a sale.
+The term "super fruit", also spelled "superfruit", can be highly marketed and misused as an advertising gimmick, so it is important to be aware of low quality products, like energy drinks and bars, simply using the word "superfruit" to manipulate a sale.

 True superfruits contain any one of a number of superior components that provide condensed doses of nutriments that can be particularly helpful for most people living in today's world.

 They are, in essence, foods for the immune health, providing for both the surface (secretory) immune system and/or the deeper immune functions at root in the bone marrow.